zoffixznet/perl6.party/post/Newcomer-Guide-to-Contributing-to-Core-Perl-6.md

 You need to build different stuff, depending on what repos you modified:

 - If you made changes in MoarVM, run `z m` to rebuild MoarVM
-- If you made changes in NQP, run `z m` to rebuild NQP and Rakudo on top of it
+- If you made changes in NQP, run `z n` to rebuild NQP and Rakudo on top of it
 - If you made changes in Rakudo, run `z` to rebuild Rakudo

 In some cases, such as when modifying `Makefile`-related stuff or list of